 The artist’s house is situated on a long hill near an impossibly steep country road in Umbria.
-Through her paintings Lucy MacGillis invites us to see the light as it moves through her house and its surroundings: the terrace, the olive trees, and the valley below.
+Through her paintings Lucy MacGillis invites us to see the light as it moves through her surroundings: the terrace, the olive trees, and the valley below.
 Sometimes her explorations of light and color and rhythm bring her to Naples or Procida or Sicily.

 Over the years, her paintings have become a part of our own memory.
 We are fortunate for that, and to feel the light and warmth and even the devastation of living, as it happens in a beautiful place.